 Think about how you can deliver the very best in-store experience to your customers.
+If, for example you’re selling clothes, then you can capitalize on clothing displays such as a male mannequin.
 And ensure you have enough trained staff on hand to provide that experience.

 “Run through scenarios that might occur at your store during a busy weekend and give your staff the tools they need and the words to say to solve problems and help customers who might not have visited your store in a while,” says marketer Rose Leadem.
 That preparation could ensure customers leave your shop feeling happy and ready to come back.

 Use Google as Much as Possible

 Google is a procrastinator’s best friend.
 With phone in hand, a shopper can find out where to find the perfect (nearby) gift.

 “Imagine you’re a last-minute shopper hustling from store to store in search of gifts.
 You’re even more likely to have your phone in your hand, swiping through potential options in a frenzy,” says Business News Daily staff writer Adam C. Uzialko.

 Google Local Inventory Ads help you put an available product in front of customers looking to make a purchase.
 “Consumers demand this.
 In fact, more than 40 percent of holiday shoppers wish that stores would do a better job of sharing inventory information,” explains Google’s Nicole Eppolito Spence.